andj1210/KRF1TimingApp/README.md

-# F1-Game Session-Display
+# KRF1 Timing App

-This repository contains a software to display the leaderboard and car status for the F1-2022 game on a second monitor by utilizing the game Telemetry output.
+This repository contains a software to display the leaderboard and car status for the F1-23 game on a second monitor by utilizing the game Telemetry output.

-Initially I made this software for F1-2018 for my own use and now ported it to the F1-2020 then F1-2022 game and post it here since I hope it is useful for other players.
-Newer Game Versions can be used, when the ingame UPD Telemetry setting is set to "2022".
-As well I´m hoping to find some help with the visualization, WPF/xaml or graphics contributions very welcome.

 ### Installation
 The binaries are provided in form of one DLL and one executable.
 They can be extracted to any directory.